 Shadow of Mordor is one of the most talked about games of the last few years thanks to the Nemesis system.
 This generates unique orc commanders for your hero, Talion, to face off against, and depending on the results of their encounters, they can blossom into grudges that play out over the course of the game.

 Its borrowing of Assassin's Creed-style systems is pretty successful, too, with high-quality melee and ranged combat.
-I'm not in love with the two sparse-feeling overworlds, or the main story—Talion, killed by Sauron's Black Hand, is brought back by Elven wraith Celebrimbor to exact revenge—but you could rightly argue that the real story in Shadow of Mordor is the relationships you form with both your orc opponents and brainwashed pals.
-The more complex Shadow of War should build on all of this.—Samuel Roberts
+I'm not in love with the two sparse-feeling overworlds, or the main story—Talion, killed by Sauron's Black Hand, is brought back by Elven wraith Celebrimbor to exact revenge—but you could rightly argue that the real story in Shadow of Mordor is the relationships you form with both your orc opponents and brainwashed pals.—Samuel Roberts

 And here are some Tolkien games we're less keen on